charliemitchell/glad/README.md

 ```

 ## Docker
-If you are using docker, glad will automatically generate a Dockerfile for you.
-If Not, Just ignore it.
+If you are using Docker, Glad will automatically generate a Dockerfile for you.
+If not, just ignore it.
 ## Vagrant
 Glad will auto generate a Vagrant file with Ubuntu as part of the default blueprint.
 It also includes a bootstrap.sh file that will run when Vagrant Creates your VM.
-By Default it installs docker.
+By Default it installs Docker.

 ## Stubs (Blueprinting)
-With Glad you can create stubs and generate new APIs based on any template you would like.
-This is especially useful if you use a javascript preprocessor.
+With Glad, you can create stubs and generate new APIs based on any template you would like.
+This is especially useful if you use a Javascript preprocessor.
 The template syntax is very straight forward.
-See the blueprints_templates folder to see what a blueprint looks like, or copy the contents and use it as a starting place.
+See the `blueprints_templates` folder to see what a blueprint looks like or copy the contents and use it as a starting place.
-In your blueprint folder you will have the option to include 4 files that glad knows how to deal with.
+In your blueprint folder you will have the option to include 4 files that Glad knows how to deal with.

 ```
 --- myBlueprint